wso2/docs-is/en/docs/learn/multi-channel-self-registration-and-account-confirmation.md

     ```

     !!! note
-        Note that you can specify the verified channel in the request.
-So specify the externally
+        Note that you can specify the externally verified channel in the request by entering
-        verified channel, enter channel name and the value claim associated to it.
+        the channel name and the value claim associated to it.

         <table>
             <tr>